 By understanding the different customer lifecycle stages, you're building a solid platform for a longterm relationship with your customers.
 Visualize the touch points from their perspective to ensure you are addressing them with an interesting and personal dialogue rather than a selfish monologue.
-Normally, a relationship will last longer, when both parts are listening to, and understand each other.
+Normally, a relationship will last longer when both parts listen to, and understand each other.

 Voyado provides you with necessary tools, such as customer data, channels and triggers to enable a personal and real-time dialogue.
 With all pre-requisites in place, you can focus on the fun part – talking to your customers in a personal and surprisingly relevant way.

 Talk to the customers on their terms, and always meet them at the right time with a proper message.
 Don't disturb them if you don’t have anything important to say.

 In the world of Voyado, a customer lifecycle starts at recruitment and ends after several months (approx. 24-36) of inactivity.
 In between there are a lots of reward-and-retain activities you should perform so the customers don't become inactive.

 Before throwing yourself into Voyado and starting to build complex workflows, we recommend you begin with the design phase.
 Define touch-points, objectives, segments, triggers, channels, content and offers for prioritized journeys to ensure you have everything covered.
 Don't think too big but start small and smart, to continuously learn what's working and not.
 Use these insights as input when building the next workflow, to ensure opening rates and conversion.

 Always monitor, test, follow-up and adapt your activities to improve conversions and customer satisfaction.

 When the initial mapping is done, it's time to start building.
 In our construction there are 6 main phases that can be divided into numerous sub-categories depending on your defined objectives and design ideas.
 As mentioned earlier, don't start too big, but start with the most important touch-points and journeys.